In children’s ministry, our most important goal is to help families grow in faith. As an example, let’s look at the mighty oak tree proverbs.

-I recently came across this verse.
+I recently came across this verse:

 “They will be called oaks of righteousness, a planting of the Lord for the display of His splendor.”
 Isaiah 61:3

 At the beginning of its life, the oak spends most of its energy on root development.
-There is an initial root that is called the taproot.
+An initial root is called the taproot.
 It grows deep underground, looking for a dependable supply of moisture.

-We must send our kids off to college with mighty oak tree faith.
+- We must send our kids off to college with mighty oak tree faith.

-We must equip volunteers with the tools and training they need to help kids and families grow oak tree faith.
+- We must equip volunteers with the tools and training they need to help kids and families grow oak tree faith.

 - And we must bring oak tree sapling faith into community with other oak trees who nourish them with the spiritual nutrients they need to grow strong.